-Applicants for admission or employment, students, parents of elementary and secondary school students, employees, sources of referral and applicants for employment, and all professional organizations that have entered into agreements with the Excelsior Springs School District ("School District") are hereby notified that the School District does not discriminate on the basis of race, color, national origin, sex, age, or disability in admission or access to, or treatment of employment in, its programs and activities.
+Applicants for admission or employment, students, parents of elementary and secondary school students, employees, sources of referral and applicants for employment, and all professional organizations that have entered into agreements with the Excelsior Springs School District ("School District") are hereby notified that the School District does not discriminate or harass on the basis of race, religion, color, national origin, sex, age, ancestry, disability or any other characteristic protected by law in admission or access to, or treatment of employment in, its programs and activities.
+The School District also prohibits retaliatory actions against those who report or participate in the investigation of prohibited discrimination or harassment.
 In addition, the School District provides equal access to the Boy Scouts of America and other designated youth groups.
 For full policy, see Board Policy AC.